Skip To Main Content

 Division II Finances

 Most NCAA revenue returns to the membership in the form of direct distributions and services for the membership.
-Division II annually receives 4.37 percent of NCAA revenue sources as of 1996, as guaranteed by the NCAA constitution.
+Division II annually receives 4.37 percent of NCAA revenue sources as of 1996, as guaranteed by the NCAA Constitution.

-About 60 percent of the Division II budget is devoted to supporting the division’s 25 national championships that provide postseason competition experiences to thousands of student-athletes each year.
+About 65 percent of the Division II budget is devoted to supporting the division’s 25 national championships that provide postseason competition experiences to thousands of student-athletes each year.

 Other allocations go directly to member schools and conferences through the Division II Revenue Distribution Program and the Conference Strategic Priorities Fund.